Pet neutering in Claygate

 Pet neutering & weight management

-Dogs in particular are more likely to gain weight after being neutered.
-Once your pet has been neutered, we encourage you to bring them to see our Nursing team for regular weight check appointments.
+Some dogs may gain weight after being neutered, therefore we encourage you to bring them to see our nursing team for regular weight check appointments if you find this is happening.

 Pet neutering in Claygate – book a consultation today.